openstack-archive/senlin/FEATURES.rst

 ------------------

 Senlin needs to support metric collections about the clusters and nodes it manages.
-These metrics should be collectable by the ceilometer service, for example.
+These metrics should be collectible by the ceilometer service, for example.